The Trapped Librarian

 December Library Lessons

-Last Updated on December 8, 2021 by Laura
+Last Updated on October 30, 2024 by Laura

-December Library Lessons The Trapped Librarian
+December Library Lessons What to Teach in December The Trapped Librarian

 December library lessons can be tricky.
 We want to keep our students engaged in fun library activities, but we need to keep things low-prep.
 Because schedules can change on a moment’s notice, we don’t want to become frustrated when our plans have to change.
 So, let’s try some December library lessons that are flexible, fun, and easy to implement!